bspfsystems/BasicMojangAPI/README.md

 // All methods have the chance to throw IOExceptions try {

-    // Get the UUID of a player from the current name UUID uniqueId = BasicMojangAPI.usernameToUniqueId("Dinnerbone").getUniqueId();
+    // Get the Account of a player from the current name, which contains
+    // the current name and UUID of the player
+    Account account = BasicMojangAPI.usernameToAccount("Dinnerbone");
+    UUID uniqueId = account.getUniqueId();
+    String name = account.getName();

-    // Get the current username of a player from their UUID String name = BasicMojangAPI.uniqueIdToNameHistory(UUID.fromString("61699b2e-d327-4a01-9f1e-0ea8c3f06bc6")).getCurrentName();
+    // Get the AccountHistory of a player from their UUID, which contains
+    // the UUID, name history, and respective change times of the account names AccountHistory history = BasicMojangAPI.uniqueIdToNameHistory(UUID.fromString("61699b2e-d327-4a01-9f1e-0ea8c3f06bc6"));
+    UUID uniqueId = history.getUniqueId();
+    String originalName = history.getOriginalName();
+    String currentName = history.getCurrentName();

 } catch (IOException e) {
     e.printStackTrace();